 - Plans and directs the work of a group or organization

 - Monitors that work and its progress, taking corrective action when necessary

 Therefore, investing in project management and implementing a process creates a benefit for the project manager.
-It provides them with clear expectations, faster execution, fewer issues, better decisions and a higher customer satisfaction.
-All of which helps fulfill the requirements of their job, thereby benefiting the organization overall.
+It provides them with clear expectations, faster execution, fewer issues, better decisions and higher customer satisfaction.
+All of which help fulfill the requirements of their job, thereby benefiting the organization overall.